pomonaCS159-fa2024/PersonalizedGPTFinal/README.md

 reduce2 - reducing audio quality to make it easier to process

-Convert2 - converting raw audio data to text and then prmpt response paits
+Convert2 - converting raw audio data to text and then prompt response pairs

 CorpusCounter - getting simple analytics on raw dataset